ngneat/overview/README.md

 You can read more about this approach in this [article](https://netbasal.com/beam-me-up-scotty-on-teleporting-templates-in-angular-a924f1a7798).

 Use the `teleportOutlet` directive to define a new `outlet`.
-An `outlet` is an anchor where the view will be projected into.
+An `outlet` is an anchor where the view will be projected as a sibling.

 ```typescript
 import { TeleportModule } from '@ngneat/overview';